Helping Individuals Navigate the Turbulent Waters of a Changing System

 7. Doctor Choice: Under the new law, you are guaranteed to be able to choose any primary care doctor or pediatrician you want from your health plan’s provider network.
 For example, you can see an OB-GYN doctor without needing a referral from another doctor.
 For emergency care, you can go to a hospital outside your plan’s network without prior approval from your health plan.

-8. Tax credits and premium rates: Starting in 2014, individuals with household incomes between 100% and 400% of the federal poverty level may be eligible for tax subsidies to help offset the costs of health care coverage through a public exchange.
-3 To be eligible, individuals must not qualify for public coverage – including Medicaid, the Children's Health Insurance Program, Medicare, or military coverage – and must not have access to affordable health insurance through an employer.* Also, under the ACA your insurance company cannot raise rates on new plans by 10 percent or more without first explaining its reasons to your state or federal Rate Review program.
+8. Tax credits and premium rates: Starting in 2014, individuals with household incomes between 100% and 400% of the federal poverty level may be eligible for tax subsidies to help offset the costs of health care coverage through a public exchange.3 To be eligible, individuals must not qualify for public coverage—including Medicaid, the Children's Health Insurance Program, Medicare, or military coverage—and must not have access to affordable, minimum value health coverage through an employer.* Also, under the ACA your insurance company cannot raise rates on new plans by 10 percent or more without first explaining its reasons to your state or federal Rate Review program.

 9. Flexible Spending Accounts: The law includes provisions that will hinder employees’ ability to fund their out-of-pocket health expenses through their FSA, HRA or HSA accounts.
 The ACA limits FSA contributions to $2,500 per year and prohibits the purchases of over-the-counter medications through a FSA/HRA/HSA, without a prescription.
 These limitations and caps will likely create more out-of-pocket expenditures that are not eligible for individual reimbursement under such arrangements.

-10. Supplemental Coverage: As health care costs continue to rise, supplemental coverage works with major medical to help provide an essential safety net.
-Whether purchased at work or through a private exchange, supplemental policies, like the ones offered by Aflac, provide robust protection to policyholders.
-Unlike major medical insurance, supplemental policies pay cash benefits directly to policyholders if they get sick or injured.
+10. Supplemental Coverage: As health care costs continue to rise, supplemental insurance works with major medical to help provide a safety net.
+Whether purchased at work or through a private exchange, supplemental insurance policies, like the ones offered by Aflac, help provide protection to policyholders.
+Unlike major medical insurance, supplemental policies pay cash benefits directly to policyholders, unless otherwise assigned, if they get sick or injured.

 For more information: